Justice Kennedy to retire, Trump has chance to reshape U.S. high court

 Kennedy personally delivered his retirement letter to the White House on Wednesday afternoon, after he told his fellow justices of his plans.

-Reporting by Lawrence Hurley; Additional reporting by Roberta Rampton, Bakini Brice and Andrew Chung; Editing by Will Dunham and Peter Cooney
+Reporting by Lawrence Hurley; Additional reporting by Roberta Rampton, Bakini Brice and Andrew Chung; Writing by Will Dunham; Editing by Peter Cooney